 - Precipitation – The process in which water vapor condenses in the atmosphere to form water droplets that fall to the Earth as rain, sleet, snow, hail, etc.

 - Rain Year – The range of time used to measure rainfall totals in California, running from October 1 of the previous year to September 30 (i.e., Rain Year 2014 ended September 30, 2014).

 - Create a new blank spreadsheet.

-- In column A, row 3, enter “ETo xx” (ETo is shorthand for Potential Evapotranspiration and xx represents the zone number).
+- In column A, row 3, enter “ETo xx”.
+(ETo is shorthand for Potential Evapotranspiration and xx represents the zone number, such as "ETo 4".)

 - Find your zone on the California evapotranspiration zones table.
 Each row shows the number of inches of potential evapotranspiration per month.